RonenNess/Shaku/docs/assets_texture_asset.md

 ### textureAsset.getPixel(x, y) ⇒ <code>Color</code>
 Get pixel color from image.
+Note: this method is quite slow, if you need to perform multiple queries consider using `getPixelsData()` once to get all pixels data instead.

 **Kind**: instance method of [<code>TextureAsset</code>](#TextureAsset)
 **Returns**: <code>Color</code> - Pixel color.